About Gary McAvoy

 Ron Moore brings a lifetime of diverse interests to his writing.
 Ron completed an undergraduate degree in Biology from University of California Riverside, and subsequently obtained a Juris Doctor from Western State University College of Law (Valedictorian, Law Review), a master’s degree in Forensic Toxicology from the University of Florida, and an AA in culinary arts from Saddleback College.

 In his retirement, and apart from writing, he is pursuing AA degrees in Astronomy, Philosophy, Photography, Health Sciences, and perhaps others just for fun.
-Ron spent over 18 years working in forensics and CSI, then practiced law for 8 years before returning to forensics as a private toxicology consultant.
+Ron spent over 18 years working in forensics and CSI, then practiced law for eight years before returning to forensics as a private toxicology consultant.
 He was a reserve deputy sheriff for over 14 years, assigned to the Search and Rescue unit.
 He was also a Sergeant of the Bloodhound Team and handled a cadaver detection canine, as well as participating in bicycle patrol, rope rescue, and command post operations.

 Ron holds a black belt in Judo, a brown belt in Aikido, and a General class amateur radio license.
 For four years he was an Emergency Medical Technician.
 He also obtained a Catholic Lay Ecclesial Minister certificate.